 SEE ALSO: 10 Entrepreneurship Ideas

-Emily Matson and Julianne Goldmark created Emi-Jay, a hair tie and headband company, when they were only in 7th grade.
-Since then, people are buying the company’s products in over 3000 specialty stores over North America.
-The company distributed internationally, and many celebrities like Jennifer Aniston, Gigi Hadid, Kim Kardashian have worn their products.
+Emi-Jay is a hair tie and headband company created by the two teens Emily Matson and Julianne Goldmark when they were only in 7th grade.
+Since then, the company’s products are sold in over 3000 specialty stores over North America and is distributed internationally, worn by many celebrities like Jennifer Aniston, Gigi Hadid, Kim Kardashian and more.

 SEE ALSO: Women Entrepreneurship: The Power of She